-If it’s the student’s alone, then they are the only ones allowed to take the student loan interest deduction.
+If it’s the students alone, they are the only ones allowed to deduct the student loan interest.
 However, if they are dependents of their parents, they cannot claim the deduction, nor can their parents.

 Even if parents pay the student loans for their dependents, the parents cannot take the student loan interest deduction.
 The parents are not legally obligated to make payments – their names are not on the student loans.

 The student may still claim the deduction based on payments made by the parent (as long as they aren’t a dependent on someone else’s tax return).
 For example, if you have student loans and are on your own, but your parents still pay your loans (lucky you), they cannot take the deduction, but you still can.

 A parent who co-signed a student loan could claim the student loan interest deduction if they paid the loan AND the student is a dependent.
 Again, like the example above, the student may take the deduction if the parent paid and they are not a dependent.

 When saving and paying for college is the goal, you need to take advantage of any tax benefit.
 A mixture of 529 distributions along with tax credits does help.

 The first step is reviewing the respective credit or deduction income thresholds.
 If your income is slightly above the threshold level, it may pay to increase retirement plan, HSA, or FSA contributions.
 Kicking in a few additional retirement or health savings dollars to gain a tax credit is a good trade-off.

 An HSA, FSA, or other benefit deduction is generally selected during open enrollment.
 Figuring out your taxable income that far into the future is difficult, but it’s worth the extra work effort to make these projections.